 Yorkshire Water has been carrying out a £13million lead pipe replacement project in areas such as Bradford, Leeds and Harrogate.
 This is to upgrade the old, Victorian pipework, and eliminate the possibility of lead contaminating the drinking water supply.

-In London, replacing the cast iron Victorian pipework has been made necessary because of ever-increasing demand, and the fact that the old pipework is deteriorating leading to more leaks.
+In London, replacing the cast iron Victorian pipework has been made necessary because of ever-increasing demand.
+The fact that the old pipework is deteriorating leading to more leaks.

 However, there are plenty of other areas in the UK where houses built before 1970 will have old lead supply pipes.